rifezacharyd/rifezacharyd/README.md

 >
->   "Your task it not to foresee the future, but to enable it." - Antoine St.Exupery
+>   "As for the Future, your task is not to foresee it, but to enable it." - Antoine de Saint Exupéry
 >